 Although rates on 10-year Treasury bonds have increased from the historically low sub 2% level at the start of 2013, it currently stands at about 2.5%, falling from about 3% at the start of the year.
-There are several reasons, but we attribute this partly to the Fed’s careful policy of moderating the pace of purchases.
-Its policies have not triggered widespread inflation, which could force the Fed to raise short-term interest rates quicker than it would like, as well as accelerate the pace of bond purchases.
+There are several reasons, but we attribute this partly to the Fed’s careful policy of moderating purchases’ pace.
+Its policies have not triggered widespread inflation, which could force the Fed to raise short-term interest rates quicker than it would like and accelerate the pace of bond purchases.
 We expect this to persist as the economy rebounds from a subpar performance in the first quarter, and businesses remain cautious about raising prices.
 The 10-year rate matters most to those seeking the traditional 30-year mortgage.

-The first quarter’s GDP rate was revised downward to negative 2.9% in the first quarter, according to the third estimate released by the Bureau of Economic Analysis.
+According to the third estimate released by the Bureau of Economic Analysis, the first quarter’s GDP rate was revised downward to a negative 2.9% in the first quarter.
 In the previous quarter, it was up a respectable 2.6%.
 However, the latest period’s rate appears to be heavily influenced by the brutal winter weather.
 Many economists expect economic growth to rebound in the rest of the year, an assessment we agree with based on recent data.

 The Fed noted the housing recovery remains slow.
 However, it is reporting on the nationwide market.
 New York City remains a hotbed of activity.
 Nonetheless, city dwellers will benefit from low mortgage rates.

 Mortgage rates are important, but there are other factors for homebuyers to consider, including the purchase price.
-Nonetheless, although conditions remain favorable for low rates in the near-future, it will not remain at this level forever.
-Prospective homebuyers should consider taking advantage of the current environment.
+Nonetheless, although conditions remain favorable for low rates shortly, it will not remain at this level forever.
+Prospective home buyers should consider taking advantage of the current environment.